Post-Trade Cutout Drywall Repair Services in Richmond, BC

 - Junction box access points

-Your repair process starts with measuring the cutout dimensions accurately.
-Small holes under 2 inches can use mesh patches, while larger openings require backing material for support.
+Our repair process starts with accurately measuring the cutout dimensions.
+Small holes under 2 inches can be repaired with mesh patches, while larger openings require backing material for support.

-For outlet box repairs, you'll need to cut a patch slightly larger than the opening.
+For outlet box repairs, we cut a patch slightly larger than the opening.
 The backing material provides structural support behind the patch.
-Apply joint compound in thin coats, allowing each layer to dry completely.
+We apply joint compound in thin coats, allowing each layer to dry completely.

 Drywall seam repair around electrical boxes requires careful feathering of compound edges.
 Sand between coats using fine-grit paper to achieve smooth transitions.
 Prime patched areas before painting to prevent texture differences.